ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 ```
 Input is the user input (one or more sentences) to be matched against.

 Patterns is an array of pattern strings as returned by CompilePattern.
+Alternatively, patterns is an
+array of json pattern objects, which has a field called `pattern` and optionally a field called `label`
+that will be displayed when tracing execution.

-They can use memorization
+Patterns can use memorization
 and they can assign values.
 If they use memorization,
 you can assign those onto normal variables, which if permanent variables will
 be returned as "newglobals".
 You can perform an assignment inside the pattern using something
 like $answer:=_0  (see Variable assignment in Advanced patterns).
 The "newglobals will  be omitted if there are no changes.

+### ~replace_spelling
 The variables and concepts fields are optional and provide context.
-A concept named "~replace~" is treated not as a concept
+A concept named "~replace_spelling" is treated not as a concept
 but as a list of paired words analogous to "replace:", but is only a transient replace series for this call.
 A concept can contain values that look like:
 `"(...)"` or `(xxx)` which are CS patterns.
 These patterns can match user input just like an ordinary concept word can.
 A concept can contain  entries that are pairs, separated by |.
+This is preferred over supplying separate pairs of words.
 The left side is stored
 as the concept member and a fact is created ( left-side  api-remap   right-side)  which allows you to write
 scripts that remap found entries on output to the right side value. ^testoutput accepts concepts so that the remap ability can be instantiated by script.